HcwXd/Interactive-Lab-Hub/Final Project/README.md

 ### Update local status

 To adjust the local status of the device, the users can press the button on the device to switch between three statuses: Free to talk, Free but don’t want to talk, Busy.
 As shown in figure (1).
 We used three different colors to indicate three different statuses: Free to talk (Green), Free but don’t want to talk (Blue), Busy (Red).
-After pressing the button, the user’s status board will change color accordingly.
+After pressing the button, the user’s status dashboard will change color accordingly.

 ![Figure(1)](imgs/Figure(1).png)